 Species Handling Considerations

 Small children should never be left unattended with pets as injury to either party can occur.
 Stress early on the need to be gentle and attentive to small pets.
 It is best that you have small children seated on the floor before handing them a pet to play with, and just in case (because accidents do happen) make sure they’re in a rodent proofed area in case the animal escapes from them.

-Certain pets make better pets for small children to handle then others.
-We generally look to the following age chart:
+Certain pets make better pets for small children to handle than others.
+We generally look at the following age chart:

-Age 0 - 4: Should not be allowed to hold small animals.
-Can be allowed to pet very tame guinea pigs and rats.
+Age 0 – 4: Should not be allowed to hold small animals.
+Can be allowed to pet very tame rats.

-Age 5 - 7: Should not be allowed to handle mice, dwarf hamsters, gerbils or any 'quick' small animals that can easily escape or be injured by small hands.
-Guinea Pigs, Syrian Hamsters, and Rats can be held while seated on the floor.
+Age 5 – 7: Should not be allowed to handle mice, dwarf hamsters, gerbils or any ‘quick’ small animals that can easily escape or be injured by small hands.
+Syrian Hamsters and Rats can be held while seated on the floor.

-Age 8 - 11: Should not handle nippy species such as mice or dwarf hamsters which could nip and cause a child to drop them.
-Very tame guinea pigs, rats, syrian hamsters and gerbils can be handled.
+Age 8 – 11: Should not handle nippy species such as mice or dwarf hamsters which could nip and cause a child to drop them.
+Rats, Syrian hamsters, and gerbils can be handled.

 Age 12 – 14: Can handle all species of animals with proper supervision with exception to chinchillas

 Age 15+: Can handle all species of animals including chinchillas

 Why do we use this age chart?
 For the safety of all parties involved.
 Children who mishandle and are subsequently bitten by a small animal can develop a strong fear of the animal that will carry into adulthood.
 Very young children who lack the motor skills can easily, accidentally, injure a pet.
 Children who forget to use quiet voices can startle a small animal, or who can startle may drop and injure an animal who will then become fearful of humans.